Dithizone/Chem491-Stormwater-Project/README.md

 # Chem491-Stormwater-Project
-(Current as of 2020.4.3)
+(Current as of 2020.4.23)

-This is the repository for the stormwater data mining project at CSU Channel Islands!We can imagine this project in a few discrete stages &mdash; Data acquisition, data wrangling and arranging, data exploration (e.g., PCA, covariance), and then the pretty graphs and charts.
+This is the repository for the stormwater data mining project at CSU Channel Islands!
+We can imagine this project in a few discrete stages &mdash; Data acquisition, data wrangling and arranging, data exploration (e.g., PCA, covariance), and then the pretty graphs and charts.